 You can complete the game with a zero kill count

 CD Projekt Red has stated that Cyberpunk 2077 can be completed without ever killing anyone.
 To do so, you’ll have to play stealthily, adhering to non-lethal interactions with enemies over first-person shooting.
+Many of the game’s weapons have a non-lethal option, letting you knock out your foes instead of killing them.
+This can even be done with bosses, though it’s unknown if knocking them out will have different implications than killing them.

 Traveling Night City